sr.skipnav.Zum Inhalt springen sr.skipnav.Zum Hauptmenü springen sr.skipnav.Zu den Kontaktinformationen

 What makes St. Mark's church so special?

 The church is a listed building and part of the UNESCO World Heritage Site.
 It was constructed at the beginning of the 17th century by Prince-Archbishop Markus Sittikus.
-In 1669 the church was destroyed by the great rockfall of the Mönchsberg.
+In 1669 the church was destroyed by a great rockfall.
 Today, a memorial plaque in Gstättengasse commemorates this event.
 Based on the style, it can be assumed that Johann Bernhard Fischer von Erlach designed the building.

 The church today